archway-network/archway-docs/docs/create/getting-started/install.md

 ## Cargo

 Cargo is Rust's package manager, like `go get` for Golang or `npm` for JavaScript.
-It comes automatically bundled with Rust if you installed `rustc` using `rustup`.
+It comes with Rust if you installed `rustc` using `rustup`.

-If you didn't install with `rustup` or don't have `cargo` in your command line path, check out the instructions for installing `cargo` at https://doc.rust-lang.org/cargo/getting-started/installation.html
+If you didn't install with `rustup`, or don't have `cargo` in your command line path, see the instructions for installing `cargo` at https://doc.rust-lang.org/cargo/getting-started/installation.html

 ## Wasmd